 No. As outlined in NARA Bulletin 2014-04, Revised Format Guidance for the Transfer of Permanent Electronic Records, an agency must not transfer to NARA any encrypted permanent electronic records.
 The Bulletin requires the transferring agency to “[d]eactivate passwords or other forms of file level encryption including digital rights management (DRM) technologies commonly used with audio, video, and some publications that impede access to record data.”
 Likewise, agencies must decrypt any encrypted email attachments prior to transfer.

-Agencies must transfer to NARA the email of Capstone officials captured during their tenure as Capstone officials.
-Therefore, agencies should treat email of a Capstone official created prior to when the agency designated that person as a Capstone official (e.g., prior to their promotion/rotation into a Capstone position) as temporary and should not transfer that previous email to NARA.
+Agencies must transfer to NARA the email and other types of electronic messages of Capstone officials captured during their tenure as Capstone officials.
+Therefore, agencies should treat email and other types of electronic messages of a Capstone official created prior to when the agency designated that person as a Capstone official as temporary and should not transfer that previous email to NARA.
+For example, the agency would not include electronic messages of Capstone officials sent or received prior to their promotion into a Capstone position.
 The following is an example of documentation, in the form of a list, of an agency’s Capstone officials and the time period for capture of their email as permanent:

-Documentation for legacy email should reflect the position title as it existed at the time the records were created.
+Documentation for legacy records should reflect the position title as it existed at the time the records were created.
 In instances where the position title may not clearly correlate to those on the form NA- 1005 (due to title changes, or positions being eliminated), you should include information on the current position title, or the category from item 010 to which it correlates, in the documentation.

 For example, the current “Director of Congressional Affairs” (listed on form NA-1005 under category 6) may have previously been the “Legislative Affairs Officer.”
 In this case, the documentation should link to the approved NA-1005 form either by providing the current title or listing the proper category under item 010 to which the position fits.

-Generally, Federal agency emails will not be transferred to us until they are between 15 and 25 years old.
-See FAQ 8 for information on how to calculate transfer dates.
-When an agency initiates a transfer of permanent email, the Agency Records Officer must indicate any FOIA exemptions that might apply on the request to transfer records to the National Archives.
+Generally, federal agency emails and other types of electronic messages will not be transferred to us until they are between 15 and 30 years old.
+See FAQ 14 for information on how to calculate transfer dates.
+When an agency initiates a transfer of permanent email or other types of electronic messages, the Agency Records Officer must indicate any FOIA exemptions that might apply on the request to transfer records into the National Archives.

 NARA archivists conduct a careful review to determine what information can be released and what can be withheld under an applicable FOIA exemption when they process closed records for public access.
 Note, however, NARA generally does not apply FOIA exemption (b)(5) to archival records, which, in any event, now expires after 25 years for information subject to the deliberative process privilege.
 We also do not consult with the originating agency when releasing unclassified records.